Bacchus Residents

 Roborovskis are widely considered to be a pet that is difficult to handle, this means their cage will be their main source of entertainment, so your cage must meet the minimum requirements – or larger.

 Robos are extremely active rodents and love to burrow.
 A converted 3ft tank can be ideal for them as it also allows us to provide our pet with plenty of substrates to display their natural behaviour.
+We aren’t fans of using barred cages for robos, with them being so small, they can squeeze through very small gaps.

-If a tank is not an option, we also enjoy using Duna Multis, Zoozones (you must mesh the lid) or converted bin cages.
+.
 These cages still provide enough space, and you’re able to provide a decent layer of a substrate.
-Minimum cage dimensions should be approximately L 80cm x W 50cm.
+Minimum cage dimensions should be approximately L 100cm x W 50cm.

 You can use a variety of toys for your robo, including tubes, houses, hides, chew toys, dig boxes, sand baths, flower pots, and more.